saraelz/sse-stream-project/README.md

 How to run:

-You need to install PostgreSQL, C++, and py.
+You need to install PostgreSQL, C++, and Python.
 Add the directory for pg_config and pip to your PATH env file.

 This project is developed using Python version 3.11.